 In grad school for a Master's and then into a Doctoral program, I fell in love with phenomenology and with forms of qualitative research such as Participatory Action Research and most of all Cooperative Inquiry.

-You see when phenomenology in psychology began, scientists could no longer dissect nature to find out more about human experience.
-Houston, we have a problem.
+You see when phenomenology in psychology began, scientists could no longer dissect nature to find out more about the human experience.
 Qualitative forms of research don't have this problem because these forms of research are base on human experience.